RohitP123/Fake-News-KO/README.md

 ## Running Our Jupyter Notebooks

 You can run the jupyter notebooks locally or on Google Colab.
 We recommend Google Colab for ease of dependency installation.
-Please set aside a couple hours for each experiment since downloading the files and training models is a time consuming process.

 ### 1. Clone the repo
 ```bash